-Centralized computer system/database is used to track payments to all vendors. \boxtimes Clients are relied on for reports of non-delivery or partial delivery. \boxtimes Two-party checks are issued naming client and vendor. \boxtimes Direct payment to households is made in limited cases only.
-Vendors are only paid once they provide a delivery receipt signed by the client.
-Conduct monitoring of bulk fuel vendors.
-Bulk fuel vendors are required to submit reports to the grant recipient.
-Vendor agreements specify requirements selected above, and provide enforcement mechanism \boxtimes Other - Describe: Please see attachments.
-Investigations and Prosecutions be the Grant recipient's procedures for investigating and prosecuting reports of fraud, y sanctions placed on clients, staff, or vendors found to have committed fraud.
-Select Reference of the Community of the Commun Refer to state Inspector General. \boxtimes Refer to local prosecutor or state Attorney General. \boxtimes Refer to U.S. DHHS Inspector General (including referral to OIG hotline). \boxtimes Local agencies/district offices or Grant recipient conduct investigation of fraud complaints from public.
-Grant recipient attempts collection of improper payments.
-If so, describe the recoupment process.
-Clients found to have committed fraud are banned from LIHEAP assistance.
+Centralized computer system/database tracks payments to all utilities ✓ Centralized computer system automatically generates benefit level Separation of duties between intake and payment approval Payments coordinated among other energy assistance programs to avoid duplication of payments Payments to utilities and invoices from utilities are reviewed for accuracy Computer databases are periodically reviewed to verify accuracy and timeliness of payments made to utilities Direct payment to households are made in limited cases only V Procedures are in place to require prompt refunds from utilities in cases of account closure Vendor agreements specify requirements selected above, and provide enforcement mechanism ✓ Other - Describe: Payments to utilities and direct pay letters are reviewed for accuracy.
+17.9.
+Benefits Policy - Bulk Fuel Vendors What procedures are in place for averting fraud and improper payments when dealing with bulk fuel suppliers of heating oil, propane, wood, and other bulk fuel vendors?
+Select all that apply.
+Vendors are checked against an approved vendors list Centralized computer system/database is used to track payments to all vendors Clients are relied on for reports of non-delivery or partial delivery Two-party checks are issued naming client and vendor Direct payment to households are made in limited cases only Vendors are only paid once they provide a delivery receipt signed by the client Conduct monitoring of bulk fuel vendors Bulk fuel vendors are required to submit reports to the grant recipient.
+Vendor agreements specify requirements selected above, and provide enforcement mechanism ✓ Other - Describe: Please see attachments.
+17.10.
+Investigations and Prosecutions Describe the Grant recipients procedures for investigating and prosecuting reports of fraud, and any sanctions placed on clients, staff, or vendors found to have committed fraud.
+Select all that apply.
+Refer to state Inspector General Refer to local prosecutor or state Attorney General Refer to US DHHS Inspector General (including referral to OIG hotline) Local agencies/district offices or Grant recipient conduct investigation of fraud complaints from public Grant recipient attempts collection of improper payments.
+If so, describe the recoupment process Clients found to have committed fraud are banned from LIHEAP assistance.
 For how long is a household banned?
-Contracts with local agencies require that employees found to have committed fraud are reprimanded and/or terminated.
-Vendors found to have committed fraud may no longer participate in LIHEAP.
-Other - Describe: of the above questions require further explanation or clarification that could not be in the fields provided, attach a document with said explanation here.
+Contracts with local agencies require that employees found to have committed fraud are reprimanded and/or terminated Vendors found to have committed fraud may no longer participate in LIHEAP Other - Describe: If any of the above questions require further explanation or clarification that could not be made in the fields provided, attach a document with said explanation here.